WhiteCade-FS/GeoSpatial-Data-API/README.md

 <br>

 ## Routes and API Used:
 The routes used for this project are GET by Location, POST, GET All, and GET by ID.
 The API used for this project was OpenWeatherMap.
-No key is needed as one is provided by me for the use of the API, however, that key is not be shared publicly and is hidden.
+A key is needed, however it is very easy to get one.
+Here is the link to the free key that can be used: https://openweathermap.org/price (There is a free key about halfway down the page), or if you are a student you can get the key that is next to the free key which allows for much more.